mikahado/the-remind-notation/_notes/The Remind Notation.md

 <em>Note: TRN is short-hand notation for a wide variety of chord progressions, but of course, not all songs will fit perfectly within its rules, so . . .
 Use.
 Your.
 Memory!</em>

-## Philosophy 🧠
+## Philosophy

 I believe musicians play better when they play from their heart and from memory.
 The Remind Notation is simply a reminder for songs you already know well enough.
 The nuances of the song -- the structure, dynamics, riffs, solos, etc., are not included in TRN.
 It's only a reminder, to keep everyone on track in a compact, live-friendly format.

-## What TRN is for: 🎸
+## What TRN is for:

-- Serves as a reference for musicians who have already learned a song.
-- Compact notation format eliminates the need for scrolling mid-song.
-- Facilitates consistent and accurate performances.
+Serves as a reference for musicians who have already learned a song.Compact notation format eliminates the need for scrolling mid-song.
+Facilitates consistent and accurate performances.

-## What TRN is not for: 🚫
+## What TRN is not for:

 TRN encourages memory-based performances.
 By design, it does <em>not</em> provide the following musical information:

 No dynamics/articulation (how hard or soft to play), no tempo/metre/bars, no technique (like which fingers to use, whether to strum or fingerpick, etc.), no repetition count (of how many times a section is repeated), no tablature.

-## FAQs 🤔
+## FAQs

 **Q: How is TRN different from other musical notation?**
 A: TRN omits time and dynamic indicators, focusing solely on chord and structure reminders.
 It encourages musicians to inject their personal interpretation into the performance, making it ideal for jam sessions.